Here’s what the subjects are in MSc in computer science:

 From a computer science perspective, networking topics will cover protocols, flow control, error detection, routing techniques, and other related topics.

-Additionally, computer networks classes can focus on network design as well.
+Additionally, computer network classes can focus on network design as well.

 All are reasonably covered under the greater umbrella of computer science, and which topics are favored will depend on your area of specialty and the focus of the course.